 Date of Award

-Rush, Kati K., "The Reproductive Ecology of Graptemvs geographica in the" (2008).
+Rush, Kati Keppen, "The Reproductive Ecology of Graptemys geographica in the Central Canal" (2008).
 Undergraduate Honors Thesis Collection.
 Paper 51.